trocafone/laika/docs/reports.rst

    For Presto(Pyhive): ``pip install laika-lib[presto]``

+   We only tested it with postgres and Presto, but it should work with all databases supported by SQLAlchemy.

 ``type: query``.
 This report runs a query to some database.
 Should work with any database supported by Sqlalchemy but right now it's only tested